 The exam will take place online.
-You will need a computer reliably linked to the internet and a webcam with a microphone (internet speed is sufficient if you can e.g. use Skype).
+You will need a computer reliably linked to the internet at sufficient speed and a webcam/microphone.
 The exam will take 90 minutes and be composed of two parts (part 1 and 2 contribute equally to the total score):

 - Part 1 comprises questions that test your general understanding (not merely factual knowledge) of the natural sciences.